 Are you willing to build community at your coworking space but lack creative ideas?
 Take a look at the list below, I am sure there are enough items to fill your calendar for the year.
 Please note that almost every coworking community event featured below can be carried out in an online, hybrid, and physical environment.

 - Hackathon/hack day/hackfest/codefest — a trendy activity for geek communities.
 Gather your programmers, graphic designers, interface designers, project managers, and domain experts and let them collaborate on fun software projects.

 - Music band/chorus — for many businessmen music is a perfect antistress.
 Be it a rock band or jazz band, the main thing is that the musicians will work together to perform music.

 - Mentors catalog — a reference guide for regular experts at your coworking space is an elegant way to add prestige to your space.
-Add all mentors' certificates to interest members in attending classes given by mentors even more.
+Add all mentors' certificates to interest members in attending classes given by mentors and coaches even more.

 - Cooking workshop — members will appreciate your contribution to their healthy nutrition.
 Learning to cook together is a great way to discover new recipes and culinary concepts, eat delicious food, and share good moments.

 - Thematic meals/weekly morning breakfasts/happy hours — a perfect time for relaxed talks, sharing stories, ideas, and projects.
 Invite members for a new member breakfast, beer Friday, or entrepreneur lunch.

 - Demo days — meetings or calls to communicate changes or developments to members.
 Introduce a new workspace technology during the demo day, let startups showcase their businesses or engineers tell about the newly discovered libraries and tools.
 Whatever you demonstrate, it helps to know each other better.